 Trine Amazon of Denmark began blogging about her breast cancer experience shortly after her diagnosis in 2017.
 She examines beauty standards and gender norms from her perspective as a “magical uniboober and queer ninja,” and works to promote flat visibility.
 Trine has worked closely with the hospital system in Denmark to ensure providers are offering the flat option to their patients, and one hospital even now offers flat closure pictures alongside their breast reconstruction gallery.
 You can find Trine’s work at .
 TrineAmazon.com

-Marie-Claude Belzile of Quebec, Canada began her advocacy work in 2017 after being diagnosed with stage IV breast cancer, undergoing a double mastectomy, and noticing that medical professionals and the public at large seemed uncomfortable with her new body.
+Marie-Claude Belzile [1987-2020, RIP] of Quebec, Canada began her advocacy work in 2017 after being diagnosed with stage IV breast cancer, undergoing a double mastectomy, and noticing that medical professionals and the public at large seemed uncomfortable with her new body.
 You can find her work on her Facebook page Tout aussi femme.
-Marie-Claude recently published a book in which she deconstructs the cultural narrative about breast reconstruction, Penser le Sein Feministe.
-She also founded a French-speaking flat support group called Les Platines.
+Marie-Claude also published a book in which she deconstructs the cultural narrative about breast reconstruction, Penser le Sein Feministe, and founded a French-speaking flat support group called Les Platines.
+Marie-Claude died from metastatic breast cancer on December 20, 2020, may she rest in peace.

 Together with her late friend Barbie Ritzco, Sara Bartosiewicz-Hamilton founded , a nonprofit organization committed to empowering, advocating and providing support for those who are living post-mastectomy without reconstruction.
-When Sara and Barbie first started their Flat & Fabulous Flat & Fabulous Facebook support group in 2014, they had no idea how quickly it would take off.
-As of January 2020, the group has over 8,500 members and is still growing.
+When Sara and Barbie first started their Flat & Fabulous Flat & Fabulous Facebook support group in 2014, they had no idea how quickly it would take off. [note: the Flat & Fabulous support group is now closed]

 let us know!